andyliza/aws-security-workshop/06-WAF-Lab/README.md

 ![images](images/7205543d7b9f5e8b063fbe3a4b715446.png)

 You can try accessing the website via your phone and you will see that the web page will be successfully displayed.

+After completing this activity you can move on to [the next lab (Analyzing CloudTrail Logs with Athena)](../07-CT-Athena-Lab/README.md)